soykilian/webserv/README.md

 # webserv
-This is when you finally understand why a URL starts with HTTP
+This project aims to create a basic HTTP server following the HTTP/1.1 standard in C++98.

 ## Notes and links